 Hurricane Michael devastated communities in the Florida Panhandle.
-Our CAMA team is in contact with Alliance districts who have several churches in these hard-hit areas.
+Our CAMA team is in contact with Alliance districts that have several churches in these hard-hit areas.

 Phil Lohmeyer, Coordinator of Disaster Response Ministries for the Alliance Central District, often assists CAMA with disaster response in the USA.
 He will travel to Florida on Monday to assess the damage of our church family’s homes and communities.
 He will travel with Phil Hagar, a district superintendent.